Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Fast Evaluation of Functionals

-\subsection{Solution in a Subdomain}
+\subsection{Solution in a subdomain}

 Suppose that the solution is only required in a small subdomain $\omega \in T_{\Th}$ (Fig. \ref{fig:sol_point}, left).
-For this purpose, the HDD method requires much less computational resources as usual.
+For this purpose, the HDD method requires less computational resources as usual.
 The algorithm ``Leaves to Root'' is performed completely, but the algorithm ``Root to Leaves'' computes the solution only on the internal boundaries (dotted lines) which are necessary for computing the solution in $\omega$.
 The storage requirements are also significantly reduced.
 We only store the mappings $\Phi^f_{\omega}$ and $\Phi^g_{\omega}$ for all $\omega \in T_{\Th}$ that belong to the path from the root of $T_{\Th}$ to $\omega$.
 The storage requirement is $\O(n_h\log n_h)$, where $n_h$ is the number of degrees of freedom in $\Omega$.
-The computational cost of the ``Root to Leaves'' is $\O(n_h\log n_h)$ because the storage of an $\H$-matrix and as well as the $\H$-matrix - vector multiplication requires $\O(n_h\log n_h)$).
-If the right-hand side is smooth, it can be discretised (defined) only on a coarse mesh $\TH$ (see Fig.~\ref{fig:sol_point}, right).
+The computational cost of the ``Root to Leaves'' is $\O(n_h\log^2 n_h)$.
+If the right-hand side is smooth, it can be discretized (defined) only on a coarse mesh $\TH$ (see Fig.~\ref{fig:sol_point}, right).
 About the interpolation and restriction operators read in \cite{MYPHD,Hackbusch2012,FlorianDiss,HackHMBook}.